A message from the Team

 I am Adolfo Augusto Cortezao Oquero, a Venezuelan young politician, exiled in Perú since 2017.

-I have carried out a Bachelor in Law, Human Rights and Juvenile Criminal Justice; a Master in Public Administration and another Master dealing with Public Policies.
+I have complted a bachelor's degree in Law, Human Rights and Juvenile Criminal Justice; a Master in Public Administration and another Master dealing with Public Policies.

 With a deep commitment to uphold the principles related to Human Rights at all levels, I have served as: